igrishaev/blog/_posts/2017-07-04-pg-datomic.md

    encrypt would be a great choice (see my [recent post](/en/letsencrypt)).
 4. Add basic/digest authentication to your Nginx config.

 To run a console as a service, create another `console.conf` file in `/etc/init.d/` directory.
 Use the `datomic.conf` file as template.
-Substitute the primary command with those one to run a console.
+Substitute the primary command with those one shown above.
 Now you can run the console only when you really need it:

 ~~~bash
 sudo start console